dotmailer/dotmailer-magento2-extension/README.md

 - We made some changes following a Magento architectural review: `create()` methods have been removed from class constructors, and we’ve added a virtual type to replace an empty block class.
 - Changes to our log messages introduced in 3.4.1 have been reverted for now, in preparation for the Magento 2.3.4 patch release.
 - `email_catalog` table columns changed in 3.4.2 have been restored as deprecated columns, prior to the 2.3.4 submission.
+- We've added extra logic to our SMTP MessagePlugin to set the correct encoding on pre-assembled Zend messages.

 ###### Bug fixes
 - We've fixed a bug affecting Engagement Cloud accounts in 'GMT minus' timezones, where customer birthdays would fall a day early.
 - We fixed a problem with reviews being saved without a valid store id.
+- A single suppressed contact could prevent a batch of abandoned cart email sends going out; this has now been fixed.

 ## 4.2.0